For More Information About

 * Gardens Alive <www.gardensalive.com>

-They offer interesting alternative gardening products and claim
+They offer interesting alternative gardening products and

 "Environmentally responsible products that work."